magomimmo/modern-cljs/doc/tutorial-15.md

 ```

 In the `shopping` directory create the file `validators.clj` where we're
-going to define the `validate-shopping-form` function which uses the
+going to define the `validate-shopping-form` function, which uses the
 portable `valip.core` and `valip.predicates` namespaces.

-At the beginning, to keep things simple we're going to consider only
+To keep things simple, at first we will consider only very basic
-very basic validations:
+validations:

 * no input can be empty
 * the value of `quantity` has to be a positve integer